When you are determining whether or not the article you found is a peer-reviewed article, you should consider the following.

 Read the abstract to determine if an article will be relevant, helpful, and comprehensible.

 The abstract is more than a summary.
 It maps out the article with a brief overview of each section.
-The abstract may present the article's claim, purpose, and conclusions.
+The abstract may present the article's claim, purpose, methodology, and conclusions.

 (click on image to enlarge)